<-BackHow to do bottom-up market sizing in Africa with practical tips

 3. Increase in search traffic on Google

-This one requires a bit of dreaming and vision.
+This requires a little dreaming and vision.

 Annual purchase frequency